4 Mathematics for Engineering

 Partial Differentiation

 In general, to compute a partial derivative, the function is differentiated with respect to the variable of interest, treating all other variables as constants.
-Partial differentiation is a fundamental tool in the use of calculus.
+Partial differentiation is a fundamental tool in calculus.
 It is extensively used in engineering to analyze how a function changes with respect to specific variables in complex systems with multiple independent variables or degrees of freedom.
+Indeed, as will become apparent in later chapters of this book, using partial derivatives in engineering becomes everyday practice rather than exceptional.

 Find the partial derivatives of the function f(x, y) = 2x^2 + 3xy + y^2.